coolaks21/InsightDataEngineering/README.md

 I actually made a ".jar" file out of my source code which is in java.
-I could not upload my".jar" file on GitHub.
+I could not upload my ".jar" file on GitHub.
 The only thing needed was to execute the program were as follows:

 Steps to execute program: